-Federal regulations require all hazardous materials endorsement holders and applicants to undergo a background and fingerprint check before a new or renewal endorsement can be issued.
-No driver may transport hazardous materials unless they have successfully passed these checks.
-Additional information, including driver eligibility requirements, is located at the end of this section.
+Federal regulations require all HAZMAT drivers and applicants getting a Hazardous Materials Endorsement (HME) to undergo a federal background check before a new or renewed HME can be issued.

+No driver may transport hazardous materials until receiving clearance for passing this check.
+Additional information is located in Section 1.2 - Getting Your CDL.